kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 ![Facebook's income statement and cash flow statement key metrics - summary overview](/assets/images/facebook_key_earnings_and_cashflow_metrics_summary.png)

-**Facebook's [market share](https://www.emarketer.com/content/google-ad-revenues-drop-first-time){:target="_blank"} on ad revenue in the US in 2019 was 23%,** making it the second biggest player after Google (with 32% market share).
-Compared to Google, Facebook experienced much higher growth in 2019. **Total size of US market was around $130bn anually.**
+**Facebook's [market share](https://www.emarketer.com/content/google-ad-revenues-drop-first-time){:target="_blank"} on ad revenue in the US in 2019 was 23%,** making it the second-biggest player after Google (with a 32% market share).
+Compared to Google, Facebook experienced much higher growth in 2019. **The total size of the US market was around $130bn annually.**

 Facebook business is very well focused around its vision of "building communities and connecting people together."
 It does that mainly through its family of apps  (Facebook, Messenger, Instagram, WhatsApp).
 Even Facebook's hardware devices and more future-based VR/AR  activities fit this vision very well.

 Mark Zuckerberg also has a clear **long-term vision for Facebook that goes well beyond what Facebook is doing right now**.
 That includes social e-commerce and also artificial and augmented reality.
 He also has a track record of delivering things he says he will.
 Unfortunately, he also has a track record of messing things up along the way by disregarding user privacy and sometimes also saying one thing and doing another.

-This article will explore different parts of the Facebook's business model and how it makes money.
+This article will explore different parts of Facebook's business model and how it makes money.
 It will be focused not only on advertising and various factors that drive advertising revenue, but I will also touch on other revenue sources, even though they are currently tiny, compared to revenue from advertising.

 I will also spend some time on Facebook's different controversies, which go far beyond Facebook's inherent privacy issues.
 Addressing these controversies is core for Facebook's future.
 If not appropriately addressed, they can be a reason why Mark Zuckerberg's grand vision for Facebook's future might not materialize.

-If you would like to see more number-based analysis of Facebook financials, you can go through my article ["Facebook Financial Statements: Overview & Analysis"](/facebook-financial-statements-overview-and-analysis/)
+If you would like to see more number-based analysis of Facebook financials, you can go through my article ["Facebook Financial Statements: Overview & Analysis".](/facebook-financial-statements-overview-and-analysis/)

 ## ⚙️How Does Facebook Make Money from Advertising